DeNA/thrush/README.md

 >
 > A [**Thrush**](http://en.wikipedia.org/wiki/Thrush_(bird) is any member of the *Turdidae* family, which includes robins, bluebird, blackbirds and other small birds.

 **Thrush** is a set of addon functions for [Bluebird](https://github.com/petkaantonov/bluebird).
 The intention is to make it easier for people coming from libraries like [async.js](https://github.com/caolan/async).

+Thrush is intended for use with Node.js v0.10.26+.
+Usage with earlier versions of Node.js, or in other JavaScript environments, is not yet supported.

 Thrush includes Bluebird, so all you need to do is something like this:

 ```javascript
 var Promise = require('thrush');